Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 Classic Games is an entertainment site intended for users that are looking to play and de-stress.

 The site feature the classic game
-- Rock Paper Scissor
+- Rock Paper Scissors

-The site goal is to enjoy playing and have some fun and no scores or levels have been added in this release.
+The site goal is to enjoy playing and have some fun.
+No scores or levels have been added in this release.

 In each page the user will find a similar layout with playgrounds centered, instructions and an intuitive site interface.